Unboxed-Software/solana-course/content/oracles.md

 }
 ```

-You could just use `latest_confirmed_round.result`, but `get_result()` will be safer.

-You can also view the current value stored in an `AggregatorAccountData` account client side in Typescript.
+You can also view the current value stored in an `AggregatorAccountData` account client-side in Typescript.

 ```tsx
 import { AggregatorAccount, SwitchboardProgram} from '@switchboard-xyz/solana.js'